Product

 1.25

-While each company nets the same $10,000 MRR, the way they get there is much different.
-Company 1 has the ideal scenario, because if they’re bringing in a lot more MRR than they’re losing each month.
+While each company nets the same $10,000 MRR, how they get there differs greatly.
+Company 1 has the ideal scenario because it is bringing in a lot more MRR than it is losing each month.

-Even though Company 4 has more incoming MRR, their churn is eating away at their growth, and they’re probably a few churned customers away from not making any money at all.
-They have much less wiggle room than the other companies.
+Even though Company 4 has more incoming MRR, churn is eating away at its growth.
+It’s probably a few churned customers away from not making any money at all.
+Thus, it has much less wiggle room than the other companies.

-Your Quick Ratio shouldn’t be the end-all-be-all for your company since there are a lot of factors that go into it.
-But it can give you a good glimpse into where your company’s headed, especially when you measure it over time.
+Your Quick Ratio shouldn’t be the be-all and end-all for your company since many factors go into it.
+But it can give you a good glimpse into where your company is headed, especially when you measure it over time.

-Like I said in the beginning, there’s a laundry list of SaaS metrics you could measure.
-But the reality is that a lot of them aren’t things the average SaaS company is going to act on.
+As I said in the beginning, you could measure a laundry list of SaaS metrics.
+However, the reality is that many of them aren’t things the average SaaS company will act on.

 Upcoming Lesson